stephSanti/Fleet-Maintenance-Analysis/README.md

 - Filtering with WHERE and IN clauses
 - Creating new tables and inserting batch records
 - Exporting CSV data for visualization

+This project was created as part of the DAD-220 SQL course, focusing on practical database analysis and data visualization.